w3c/webtransport/explainer.md

 ## Proposed solutions

-1. A set of generic transport mixins that can be provided by any transport, but match closely with QUIC's capabilities.
+1. A generic transport interface that can be provided by any transport, but match closely with QUIC's capabilities.

-2. A specific transport based on QUIC that implements all of the transport mixins.
+2. The transport interface can talk [a QUIC based protocol](https://tools.ietf.org/html/draft-vvv-webtransport-quic).

-3. A specific transport based on HTTP/3 that allows a subset of the transport mixins able to be pooled with HTTP traffic (sharing a congestion control context).
+3. The transport interface can talk [a HTTP/3 based protocol](https://tools.ietf.org/html/draft-vvv-webtransport-http3) that allows web developers to reuse HTTP/3 connections (sharing a congestion control context).

 ## Example of sending unreliable game state to server using QUIC datagrams